 It’s amazing for us to see the resourceful ideas that many come up with to connect with others, such as creating “COVID families,” weekly video calls with friends and family, drive-by birthday wishes, sustaining the local economy, and normalizing the struggle so that your loved ones will not feel alone.

 We are grateful to continue to be a part of your community.
-If someone you care about could use some help, please forward this on to them, or pass along our Online Counseling DC information.
+If someone you care about could use some help, please forward this on to them, or pass along our Online Counseling information.